wensiqun/asmsupport/README.md

           |-proxy                  : The simple dynamic proxy framework use asmsupport
       |-src/site                   : The project document site folder.

-Preceding is all of the sources folder structure and descriptions, if you want import the project to eclipse, you must be use ["src/third/java", "src/issue/java", "src/sample/java", "src/dummy/java "] as source folder.
+Preceding is all of the sources folder structure and descriptions, if you want import the project to eclipse, you must be manual use ["src/third/java", "src/issue/java", "src/sample/java"] as source folder.

 ## Maven Dependency